TRADING GESTURES | MOTION IN MATERIAL FORM

 Ruby Maddock & Catriona Whiteford

-Pin-hole exposures will be produced capturing the developing dialogue between us as we move, replicate and communicate through dance.
+Pin-hole exposures capture the developing dialogue between artist and performer as they move, replicate and communicate through dance.
 This exploration of sculpting movements cast onto photographic paper through pin-hole exposure functions as a vessel where bodies negotiate and exchange movement through touch, weight, rhythm and pace.
-The final conversation will be a live performance in Tate Exchange, documented through film.
+The final conversation was a live performance in Tate Exchange documented through film.

 Exposure signifies the ‘laying open’, vulnerability and uncovering of a surface.
 Throughout the project each element antagonises and agitates collective and solitary motility, treading this measurement in LUX seconds and the production of written work.

 Publication 1 examines slowness as a symptom of movement through a collection of short texts and an introductive essay forming the beginnings of our conversation.
 Publication 2 will reproduce visual documentation from film stills and photographic prints taken throughout the collaboration.
-The publication will present these alongside a poetry series produced from both artists and developed in response to the three other project strands.
-Both publications will be available in print and online.
+The publication presents these alongside a poetry series produced from both artists and developed in response to the three other project strands.

 Ruby Maddock is a writer and performer based in London.
 Her practice centres around poetry and communicating and exploring lived experiences of mental health, family bonds and self-exploration.
 A self-taught dancer (movement addict) she has most recently performed at the Late at Tate Britain.